ewliang/SnapshotJS-Website-Screencapture-Tool/README.md

 Here are the requirements to get this project running.
 1. Node v7.6.0 or higher
 2. NPM Package Manager
-3. If you are a developer, it is preferable you understand Vue.js, Node.js, and Express.js
+3. If you are a developer, it is preferable you understand Vue.js, Node.js, SCSS, and Express.js

 ## Setup and Installation